top of page

 Information we collect about you

 Personal data is any information that identifies or relates to a specific person.
-If you sign up to our newsletter, email us, or submit the contact form, the personal data we may process include:

 • If you have agreed to be contacted for feedback or communications

-• Feedback on your experience
+• From someone acting on your behalf

 How we use your information